jonhue/notifications-rails/README.md

 # notifications-rails

-notifications-rails is the most powerful notification library for Rails.
-It offers not only simple APIs to create and render notifications but also supports user-integration and cross-platform delivery of notifications.
+A flexible notification library supporting the delivery to external services, rendering in various environments, and user configuration by category.

 ## Philosophy